 The Mormon Pioneer Trail technically runs for 1300 miles from Nauvoo, Illinois to Salt Lake City, Utah.
 It is an official National Historic Trail, and there are many spots along the way where you can hike on the Mormon Pioneer Trail.
 In Utah, there is an official Mormon Pioneer Trail hike that runs for 18 miles.
 We are going to share about two spots to hike along this trail.

 We hiked a section in Little Emigration Canyon in Utah.
 This trail begins at the Mormon Flats Campground where you can camp if you’d like.
 There is a large open field with picnic tables and a fire pit, as well as pit toilets, but no shade.
+A parking fee of $2 has recently been added.
 There is a sign that explains that the Donner Reed Party first climbed through this canyon, but the pioneers and other emigrants, pony express riders, freighters and many more used this same trail.

 After about 1/2 mile, you come out into the open and there’s a sign that marks the trail as part of the Mormon Pioneer National Historical Trail, as well as the California National Historic Trail and the Pony Express National Historic Trail.
 After a few minutes in the hot sun, you will come into the canyon.
 The quaking aspens flank the trail and you walk next to the dry creek bed.
 The trail is very flat and is mostly in the shade.

-This is a great historic trail to give your families a bit of Utah history, and you can adapt based on your families abilities.
+This is a great historic trail to give your families a bit of Utah history.
+And you can adapt the hike based on your families abilities.
 We have also heard it’s beautiful in the fall as the trail is surrounded by trees.
 In addition, there is a high potential to see animals along the trail.
 We didn’t see much, but we saw evidence of moose and deer, and elk could easily be seen here.